 Having said that, it is possible under the IRS Offer in Compromise program to settle tax debt for less than what is owed and sometimes significantly less.

 But before you file an offer you have to understand a few things about it.

 1. The program is built to benefit the IRS and not you.
-The IRS will only accept an offer if it absolutely convinced that the offer amount is greater then it would be able to collect from you over the course of the remaining statute of limitations period on collection.
+The IRS will only accept an offer if it is absolutely convinced that the offer amount is greater than it would be able to collect from you over the course of the remaining statute of limitations period on collection.
 It doesn't settle debts the same way that a credit card creditor does.